irregularchat/chat-based-community-dashboard/Lessons_Learned.md

 ## Key Takeaways

-1. **Python import scoping** can cause subtle bugs - always import at module level
+1. **Python import scoping** can cause subtle bugs - always import at module level, even for new functions like `send_welcome_message_with_encryption_delay_sync`
 2. **Streamlit session state** requires careful management - use callbacks and proper initialization
 3. **Streamlit forms** have restrictions - only `st.form_submit_button()` allowed inside, move other buttons outside
 4. **Asyncio event loop management** in Streamlit requires careful handling - avoid manual loop closing
 5. **Matrix API operations** need live verification and comprehensive error handling
+6. **Matrix encryption timing** matters - send hello message first, wait for encryption setup, then send welcome message
-6. **Database sessions** must be properly managed to avoid connection leaks
+7. **Database sessions** must be properly managed to avoid connection leaks
-7. **Error handling** should be specific and informative, not generic
+8. **Error handling** should be specific and informative, not generic
-8. **Code organization** matters - break large functions into focused, testable units
+9. **Code organization** matters - break large functions into focused, testable units
-9. **Network operations** need retry logic and proper SSL configuration
+10. **Network operations** need retry logic and proper SSL configuration
-10. **Testing** should cover both happy path and error conditions
+11. **Testing** should cover both happy path and error conditions
-11. **Logging** is crucial for debugging complex async operations
+12. **Logging** is crucial for debugging complex async operations
-12. **Configuration** should be externalized and validated at startup
+13. **Configuration** should be externalized and validated at startup
+14. **Import scoping issues** can occur with any function - always check for redundant imports when adding new functionality
+15. **Logic flow dependencies** can create unexpected bugs - ensure critical operations like INDOC removal are independent of optional features like room invitations

 This document should be updated as new lessons are learned during continued development of the project.